weaveworks-guides/weave-net-legacy/site/cloud/part-1-setup-troubleshooting.md

 {{ include "./includes/parts.md" }}

-When your app is Cloud Native you are free to focus on your code instead of maintaining cloud tools.
-This allows you to make rapid, incremental feature updates without having to disassemble and reassemble your infrastructure each time your code is changed.

-While the ability to rapidly deploy changes to your app is important, being able to choose your own source control system, deployment tools and container registry without having to maintain a set of brittle custom scripts is also critical.

-To streamline the app development pipeline so that you can develop code faster, you've decided on the following:

-* A microservices approach to software design
-* Docker Containers
-* Continuous integration and delivery
-* Kubernetes container orchestration

-But using these technologies comes with tradeoffs.
-Most significantly is the configuration effort needed to get all of these technologies working together.
-Weave Cloud simplifies this process and gets your app into the cloud without lock in.
-Weave allows you to choose the tools you need to create high quality code faster.

-In Part 1 of this series, you'll use Weave Cloud to validate and troubleshoot your app: from your development laptop into production.
-And in parts 3 to 4, you'll move on to how to [automate code deployment][part2] and to [monitor app with Prometheus][part3] and then you'll [secure the microservices using Kubernetes network policy][part4] all from one convenient troubleshooting dashboard.
+In Part 1 of this series, you'll use Weave Cloud to validate and troubleshoot your app on a development laptop and then compare it with a production environment.

+In parts 3 to 4, you'll learn how to set up Flux to achieve [continuous delivery][part2] and [how to monitor applications running in the cloud Prometheus][part3].

+In Part 4 you will [secure your app using Kubernetes Network policy and then eforce it with Weave Net][part4].

+All four of these tutorials use the Weaveworks microservices app, [The Sock Shop](https://github.com/microservices-demo).

+### About Part 1

 In this tutorial you will use the Weaveworks sample app, [The Sock Shop](https://github.com/microservices-demo), deploy it to three Ubuntu hosts, running Docker and Kubernetes and networked with Weave Net.
 Then you'll validate and troubleshoot any issues with it in Weave Cloud.

-This tutorial will take approximately 15 minutes to complete.
+This tutorial takes approximately 25 minutes to complete.

 [[ open_div \`style='width:50%; padding: 10px; float:right; text-align:right; font-weight:700;'\` ]]